Blacksuan19/Dotfiles/README.md

 # Dotfiles

-**personal configuration for zsh, prezto, termite and tmux and also a custom Vivaldi CSS**
+**personal configuration for zsh, prezto, termite, tmux and conky and also a custom Vivaldi CSS**

 **requirements:**
 - \*NIX system